-The Museum Sammlung Rosengart is a must-see museum if you’re an art lover.
-This world-class collection of art is located in the beautiful city of Luzern, Switzerland.
-The museum is home to a vast array of artwork from masters like Picasso, Rembrandt, and Cézanne.
+The Museum Sammlung Rosengart is a must-see if you’re an art lover.
+This world-class art collection is located in the beautiful city of Luzern, Switzerland.
+The museum houses various artwork from masters like Picasso, Rembrandt, and Cézanne.

 Additionally, there are several special exhibitions throughout the year.
 These will offer you a new perspective on some of the most famous pieces in art history.